How to Convert Israeli Bank Statements to Excel

 What Each Major Israeli Bank Actually Exports

 Before you start converting anything, check what your bank actually gives you.
-The right workflow for a Bank Hapoalim statement to Excel is not the same as the right workflow for Bank Leumi or Discount, and that difference matters more than generic converter pages usually admit.
-In practice, the question is not just whether an export exists.
+The question is not just whether an export exists.
 It is whether the export is already usable in Excel or CSV, or whether it is really an HTML, PDF, or bank-specific file that still needs cleanup.

 Here is the practical picture across the major Israeli banks:

-• Bank Leumi: Leumi is more nuanced.
-It offers Leumi Data, which is useful for reconciliation inside Israeli accounting environments, and it also has an Excel fallback.
-That makes a Bank Leumi statement to Excel workflow more achievable natively than Hapoalim in some cases.
-The catch is that Leumi Data is a proprietary banking file aimed at local accounting stacks, not a universal spreadsheet standard.
-If your end goal is global bookkeeping, analysis, or import into an international platform, you still need to confirm whether the export gives you readable columns, stable dates, and usable transaction descriptions rather than assuming the bank file will drop straight into your process.
+• Bank Leumi: Leumi offers Leumi Data for reconciliation inside Israeli accounting environments and also has an Excel fallback.
+That can make Leumi exports easier to work with, but Leumi Data is a proprietary banking file rather than a universal spreadsheet standard.
+Confirm that the export gives you readable columns, stable dates, and usable descriptions before importing it into an international platform.

-• Israel Discount Bank: Public evidence points to Excel or PDF export options in business banking contexts, which is better than an HTML-only route.
-Still, there is a big difference between receiving an actual structured spreadsheet and receiving a PDF that only looks organized on screen.
-If the export is true Excel, you may already have enough for a straightforward Israeli bank statement CSV export or for direct review in a spreadsheet.
-If it is PDF, you are back in conversion territory.
+• Israel Discount Bank: Public evidence points to Excel or PDF export options in business banking contexts.
+If the export is true Excel, you may already have enough for direct review or CSV conversion.
+If it is PDF, test extraction quality before relying on it.

-• Mizrahi-Tefahot: Public information is thinner and user reports are less consistent.
-The practical takeaway is not that export is impossible, but that you should not plan your workflow around a clean native spreadsheet until you have tested a real file from the account you manage.
-For conversion planning, assume you may need additional normalization even if some export functionality exists.
+• Mizrahi-Tefahot and FIBI: Public export evidence is thinner, so do not plan around a clean native spreadsheet until you have tested a real file from the account you manage.
+Assume you may need normalization even if some export functionality exists.

 When Generic PDF Converters Fail on Hebrew Statements